shitabishmam/phd_thesis_markdown/source/14_chapter_6.md

 This is the second part of the methodology.
 Aenean vel pretium tortor.
 Aliquam erat volutpat.
 Quisque quis lobortis mi.
 Nulla turpis leo, ultrices nec nulla non, ullamcorper laoreet risus.

 <!--
 Comments can be added like this.
+So cool!
 -->

 ## Results